Prof-ThiagoOliveira/blog/content/post/2024-07-03-read_write_big_data/index.Rmd

 Key observations from the graph include:
 <ul>
-  <li>For data sets ranging from 100 to 10,000 rows, QS performs the best, offering the fastest read times.</li>
+  <li>For data sets ranging from 100 to 1,000 rows, QS performs the best, offering the fastest read times.</li>
-  <li>For data sets larger than 10,000 rows, Feather outperforms all other formats, followed by Parquet, data.table (`dt`), and FST.</li>
+  <li>For data sets larger than 1,000 rows, Feather outperforms all other formats, followed by Parquet, data.table (`dt`), and FST.</li>
   <li>RDS is only effective for very small data sets, with its performance significantly degrading for larger data sets.</li>
-  <li>readr is the worst performer overall, exhibiting the slowest read times across all dataset sizes.</li>
+  <li>readr is the worst performer overall, exhibiting the slowest read times across all data set sizes.</li>
 </ul>

 ### Recommendations